Kattalai (film): Music

-Soundtrack was composed by Ilaiyaraaja and lyrics written by Vaali.
+The music was composed by Ilaiyaraaja and lyrics were written by Vaali.
 In an interview, Liaquat Ali Khan said initially A. R. Rahman was booked as the composer; due to producer's concern he was replaced by Ilaiyaraaja.

 Reception

-The Indian Express called it a "crude remake" of Liyakat's previous film Ezhai Jaathi.
-New Straits Times wrote "Kattalai will go down well with Sathyaraj fans but for those who are not particularly thrilled by his presence, you may find it difficult to shake off that deja vu feeling that you have seen all these before".
+Malini Mannath of The Indian Express called it a "crude remake" of the director's previous film Ezhai Jaathi.
+K. Vijiyan of New Straits Times wrote, "Kattalai will go down well with Sathyaraj fans but for those who are not particularly thrilled by his presence, you may find it difficult to shake off that deja vu feeling that you have seen all these before".